-Who Does Key Person Insurance Protect?
+How Does Key Person Insurance Work?

 - Trauma insurance, which also covers injuries or disabilities that may occur because of an unexpected accident.

-Key person insurance policies cover the untimely death, disability or sudden departure of a key person, but they can also provide financial support while the person is recovering from an illness or injury and is unable to work in their previous capacity.
+Key person insurance policies cover the untimely death, disability, or sudden departure of a key person, but they can also provide financial support while the person is recovering from an illness or injury and is unable to work in their previous capacity.

 Why Do Businesses Need Key Person Life Insurance?